CHEM-PHYS-X684/python-package-best-practices/_episodes/05-package-structure.md

 In this case, the `.` is saying look within the package `matplotlib` and grab the subpackage (or module) `pyplot`.
 In our case, we are not using a name before the `.` so where is it looking?
-It is looking within the current package/directory, or in this case `molecool` for a module or package named `atom_data`, from which it will import the `atom_colors` dictionary.
+It is looking within the current package/directory, or in this case `my_repo` for a module or package named `atom_data`, from which it will import the `atom_colors` dictionary.

 > ## Check your understanding